pjuyal007/retail-sales-pandas-analysis/README.md

 # 📊 Retail Sales Analysis using Pandas

+## Objective
+To analyze retail sales data and extract insights related to customer behavior, product performance, and revenue trends.
 ## 📌 Overview
 This project performs data cleaning, transformation, and exploratory data analysis on a retail dataset using Pandas.
 The objective is to extract meaningful business insights related to sales, customers, and product performance.